Trumpet Vines Are A Hummingbird's Delight

 Fast Growing Trumpet Vine

 This vine is fast-growing and is easy for those that do not have much gardening experience.
-The flowers will be fully bloomed in the summer and will last into the fall.
+The flowers will fully bloom in the summer and last into the fall.
 Inside of the tube is a seed that is shaped like a bean.
 While these vines may appear to die off in the colder months, they are ready to bloom again in the spring.
 When the plants begin to wilt, they turn brown and split apart.
 The seed will then be released into the air, and they will be able to grow again next year.